whereistanya/one-to-none/README.md

 A chrome extension that makes sure you added the other person in your two person Google Calendar meeting.
+Relies on implementation details of Google Calendar's CSS, so probably already doesn't work.
+Needs to be re-implemented using the Calendar API, I guess.